Transition exhibitors

 The Music Works

 The Music Works mission is to transform young lives through music.
 They’re specialists in working with young people in challenging circumstances to help them reach their full potential in music, in learning, and in life.
-We run 1:1 and group sessions at our inclusive music Hub in Gloucester and have staff experienced in working with people with additional needs.
+They run one-to-one and group sessions at their inclusive music Hub in Gloucester and have staff experienced in working with people with disabilities.

 Voyage Care

 Voyage Care is a sector leading provider, with 35 years experience of specialist care and support.
-They support over 3,500 people with learning disabilities, autism, brain injuries and other complex needs across the UK.
+They support autistic people and people with learning disabilities, acquired brain injuries and other complex needs across the UK.

 Walsingham Support

-Walsingham Support are a charity and have supported iindividuals with learning disabilities, autism, acquired brain injuries, and complex needs for over 30 years.
-They provide residential care, supported living, transition support, positive behaviour support and personalisation.
+Walsingham Support is a charity which has supported autistic people and people with learning disabilities, acquired brain injuries, and complex needs for over 30 years.
+They provide residential care, supported living, transition support and positive behaviour support.